-The heart of the city of Edinburgh combines the medieval Old Town with the Georgian New Town as well as striking modern architecture.
-Why not explore Edinburgh from the superbly central serviced apartments available at Staycity Apartments or Fraser Suites and see perfect picture postcard views, mysterious winding streets, elegant terraces and a plethora of shops, bars and restaurants in famous Prince's Street.
-Or perhaps you'd like to try something a little more obscure, and visit the unusually original Camera Obscura in Castlehill!
-From the Old Town's picturesque jumble of medieval tenements piled high along the Royal Mile, to the New Town's neat grid of neoclassical respectability, the city offers a constantly changing perspective!
+The heart of the city of Edinburgh combines the medieval Old Town with the Georgian New Town as well as with striking modern architecture.
+Why not explore Edinburgh from the superbly central serviced apartments available at Staycity Apartments or The Spires Edinburgh and see perfect picture postcard views, mysterious winding streets, elegant terraces and a plethora of shops, bars and restaurants in famous Princes Street.
+Or perhaps you'd like to try something a little more obscure, and visit the unusually original Camera Obscura in Castlehill?
+From the Old Town's picturesque jumble of medieval tenements piled high along the Royal Mile, to the New Town's neat grid of neoclassical respectability, this city offers a constantly changing perspective!

-Edinburgh is the gateway to the Lothians...and so an ideal place from which to begin exploring the Scottish countryside, why not try one of the range of serviced properties available at Ocean Apartments.
-Serviced properties available include corporate serviced apartments and double/twin apartments as well as serviced apartments for groups and families.
-Ocean Apartments is close to the mooring of the Royal Yacht Brittania and from there the world...well, Scotland anyway...is your oyster!
+Edinburgh is the gateway to the Lothians...and so an ideal place from which to begin exploring the Scottish countryside, so why not try one of the range of serviced properties available at Ocean Apartments?
+Serviced properties available include corporate apartments and double or twin apartments as well as serviced apartments for groups and families.
+Ocean Apartments is close to the mooring of the Royal Yacht Britannia and from there the world...well, Scotland anyway...is your oyster!

 What to do in Edinburgh

-Listed below are some of the great places to visit in Edinburgh.
+Listed below are some of the great places to visist in Edinburgh.
 Click one to find out more.

 Located at the top of the Royal Mile the Camera Obscura show is a fascinating and highly amusing way to see the city and learn about its history.
 This unique experience has delighted and intrigued people for over 150 years.
 It is a 'must' on any visit to Edinburgh.